 Remember this as well.
 Those of us who have been emptied out into emptiness are vulnerable to every condition around us since it may be our salvation or demise.
 Thus the politician, the businessman, the academic, the revolutionary, the priest and minister, they are all speaking to us with arcane signs in order to transform our emptiness to their cause.
 Those who enliven us gain our confidence; those who seem hard and dominant are not trusted.
 They are speaking to a reality they all think only they understand.
 That is why a popular, common culture develops, so that the assumptions can be rationalized and taught to subsequent generations and then it is all presented as so huge and overwhelming to intimidate even genius into believing in it.

 The fact that one small town, fifty miles from the ocean, with half the size of Berkeley and none of the technology and none of the rapid intercourse with the rest of the world that occurs today; that the little town was more significant in its works than almost all of the work produced in the huge machinery that is this culture, makes one pause to wonder.

-Well, what good is it to have that mass of historical information, that deadly cast of facts and names and places and battles and years and so on?
-You simple need the pressure.
+Well what good is it to have that mass of historical information, that deadly cast of facts and names and places and battles and years and so on?
+You simply need the pressure.
 You have to find the confidence that a leap in the future would be approved by some light in the past.